pat-erl/1dv608-programming-project/documentation/Use Cases.md

 * Starts when the user clicks on "delete exercise".
 * System asks the user to confirm delete.
-* User provides the necessary input.
+* User confirms delete.
 * System deletes the exercise and presents the users collection of created exercises.

 **Alternate scenarios**

-back button????
+User clicks on other link intead of confirming.

+* System presents content based on which other link was clicked.

-### UC8 - Delete Result
+### UC 8 - Delete Result

 **Preconditions**